BEVITAL AS

 During the last 20 years Bevital´s scientists and technicians have specialized in targeted metabolomics and our panels have been applied in many hypothesis-driven projects and biomarker validation studies.

 Isotope-labeled internal standards (ILIS) are considered the gold standard for quantification in metabolomics.
-However, because authentic ILIS are either unavailable or very expensive for certain metabolites, most targeted approaches and metabolomics labs use non-authentic ILIS for many of their analytes.
+However, because authentic ILIS (AILIS) are either unavailable or very expensive for certain metabolites, most targeted approaches and metabolomics labs use non-authentic ILIS for many of their analytes.
 In contrast, Bevital’s methods exclusively rely on authentic ILIS for each analyte, enabling us to provide both relative and absolute metabolite quantification of the highest quality, consistently validated through participation in external quality programs.
-As demonstrated by figure 1, authentic ILIS offer significantly higher precision, with 3-7 times lower CVs (Ulvik et al.), which is especially crucial in small cohort studies with often suffer from limited statistical power to detect true biological differences.
-Additionally, internal data from our group indicate that quantifying various analytes using non-authentic ILIS can lead to false-positive results.
-These artifacts, known as spurious correlations since described by Karl Pearson in 1897, can be avoided only through targeted approaches specifically designed to quantify each analyte using authentic ILIS.
+As demonstrated by figure 2, AILIS offer higher precision with 3-7 times lower CVs (Ulvik et al.), which is crucial in small cohort studies often suffering from limited statistical power to detect true biological differences.
+Additionally, internal data from our group indicate that quantification using non-authentic ILIS can lead to false-positive results.
+These artifacts, known as spurious correlations since described by Pearson in 1897, can be avoided only through targeted approaches specifically designed to quantify each analyte using its AILIS.

 Scroll to Top